 Christopher Haller beat out more than 6,000 competitors to earn the #1 individual player ranking in the Spring 2022 National Cyber League competition.
 He was also a member of the #1 ranked SANS.edu Sentinel’s team.

-Discover how this student in the SANS Technology Institute’s graduate certificate program in Penetration Testing & Ethical Hacking prepared for the big competition — and learn about his career path from Information Systems Technician for the US Navy to his current role as Director of Professional Services at Centripetal Networks.
+Discover how this student in the SANS Technology Institute’s graduate certificate program in Penetration Testing & Ethical Hacking prepared for the big competition — and learn about his career path from Information Systems Technician for the US Navy to his current role as Offensive Security Lead at Strong Crypto Innovations.

 Q. How did you get interested in computer technology and, more specifically, cybersecurity?

 A. I’ve always been interested in computers from a young age and knew that I wanted to work in technology.
 I wanted to learn how computers communicate with each other, as far as I knew it was simply magic.
 Cybersecurity was interesting to me as well but wasn’t a direct career intention for me until after I had a few years as a sysadmin.

 Q. Prior to attending the SANS Technology Institute, what was your career background?

 A. I started my career with the US Navy as an Information Systems Technician, where I was a sysadmin for four years.
 I was transferred to the Navy Cyber Defense Operations Command for the next four years where I had my first taste of cyber and loved it — I couldn’t get enough!
 I left Active Duty after eight years and started at Centripetal Networks up here in Portsmouth, NH where I’ve learned about how to apply Cyber Threat Intelligence (CTI) to the wire to defend networks.